oceanprotocol-archive/predict-eth/examples/end-to-end-gentle.md

 Once you have downloaded the data, you need to unzip the file to proceed.

-For each stock we have 5 variables: open, close, high, low and volume -- all for every hour and for the last three months.
+There are 5 variables for each one of the stocks: open, close, high, low and volume -- all for every hour and for the last three months.

 To build a DataFrame for each stock we will import the csv, rename the columns, and type the date to datetime (so we can compare dates later).